Access4all/a11y-checklist/README.md

 All multi-line content is written in [Markdown](https://www.markdownguide.org/).
 We use only default syntax, so no additional extensions should be needed.

-#### Internal references

-Inside multi-line content, there are internal references to other elements, i. e.:

-- `📜-1.3.1` is a reference to success criterion "1.3.1 - Info and Relationships"
-- `✅-27` is a reference to checkpoint "Own heading"
-- `🏷️-13` is a reference to tag "NVDA Screen Reader"

-When generating any documentation (i. e. a website or PDF) from these contents, all references must be replaced with links pointing to the referenced elements.

 ### Screenshots

 - Due to technical limitations, screenshots currently are in (highly compressed) PNG format.